Anakinra (Kineret) is used to treat adults with pain and swelling caused by moderate to severe active

 You may need to take anakinra for several weeks before your RA symptoms begin to improve.

 Anakinra is given once a day as an injection.
 If you are prescribed anakinra, a member of your healthcare team will teach you how to give yourself the injection so that you can do it at home.

 The main side effect of this drug is mild redness, swelling, and pain at the injection site.
 Other side effects include:

 Infections (anakinra suppresses the immune system)HeadacheNauseaDiarrheaFlu-like symptomsAbdominal painLow white blood cell count

 Anakinra is not for everyone with RA.
 Talk to your doctor before taking anakinra if you: Have a fever or think you may have an infectionAre taking certain medications, including tumor necrosis factor (TNF) blockers, such as adalimumab, etanercept, or infliximabAre allergic to proteins made from bacteria cells or any ingredient in the medicationHave a latex allergy

 Are pregnant or breastfeeding

-If you have tried other RA medicines and have not had any relief from your symptoms, talk to your doctor to find out if anakinra is a good option for you.
+If you have tried other RA medications and have not had any relief from your symptoms, talk to your doctor to find out if anakinra is a good option for you.

 Bresnihan, B, Alvara-Gracia, JM, Cobby, M, et al. Treatment of rheumatoid arthritis with recombinant human IL-1 receptor antagonist.